-Where should we keep the information?
+How should we keep and store the information?

 The notebooks used to contain the attendance register should be stored in a lockable filing cabinet, drawer or safe.
 Access should be restricted to specific members of the Kirk Session or Elders tasked with the responsibility to maintain the registers.

 When the notebooks are removed from storage, they should remain in the possession of the person responsible for them until they are returned to storage.
 The register notebooks must not be left unattended at any time as they contain personal data.

 Information stored in the smartphone app system is secured separately, which means congregations do not need to worry about the storage, security, retention or management of the personal data processed using the app.

 Pages in the notebooks containing the register of attendance information which is older than 21 days should be removed and securely shredded.

 Register of attendance data held in the smartphone app system is automatically deleted.

 What are our responsibilities under data privacy regulations?